-For long term or outdoor storage, mounted bearings should be regreased and wrapped with plastic for protection.
+For long term or outdoor storage, mounted bearings should be regreased.
 Rotate the fan wheel by hand at least every two weeks to redistribute grease on internal bearing parts.
 Each month the bearings should be purged with new grease to remove condensation, since even a filled bearing can accumulate moisture.
 Use caution when purging, as excessive pressure can damage the seals.
 Rotate the shaft while slowly adding grease.